kyma-project/website/content/blog-posts/2022-09-02-release-notes-2.6/index.md

 The `v1alpha2` changes include:

-- The **source** parameter provides more structured information.
+- The **source** parameter now providing more structured information.
 For inline Functions, it provides the source.
 For Git Functions, it provides the Git reference.
 This information is no longer stored in the GitRepository CR.
-- Build-time and run-time resource configuration were moved under the common parent field called **resourceConfiguration**.
+- Build-time and run-time resource configurations moved under the common parent field called **resourceConfiguration**.
 - Experimental support for external Kubernetes resource scalers (for example via KEDA ScaledObject API) using scale subresource.

 The following versions of CRDs are deprecated: